romanthekat/homebrew/cy_borg.md

 # cy_borg

 ## 200¤ SmartGun mk2
 - d6a (d10a with a SmartJack)
 - can switch between booster mods and normal bullets on the flight
+	- some play the original SmartGun this way though